detis46901/Cube/CONVENTION_GUIDE.md

 -Comments
 -Files

--The type "any" should never be used unless the variable is polymorphic by nature
+-The type "any" should never be used unless the variable is polymorphic by nature, or type cannot be accurately expected

 -All methods and variables should have a declared scope (private, public) that directly corresponds to desired scope (Make private unless public/protected is necessary)